-Thanks to Lyndsay for suggesting Marigold as Name of the Day.
+Thanks to Lyndsay for suggesting our Baby Name of the Day.

-That’s probably apocryphal, especially since the name marigold didn’t definitely attach to the flower until the 1300s.
+Of course, the name marigold didn’t definitely attach to the flower until the 1300s.
 In Old English, it was simply called golde.

 All of this makes Marigold an offbeat elaboration of Mary, and a name with meaning beyond the garden.

-I’ve seen Marigold listed as a flower name used by Victorians.
 The US Census records give us a smattering of girls by the name in the mid to late 1800s, and it often appears on lists of Victorian flower names.

-- Lucy Maud Montgomery penned Magic for Marigold in 1929.
-Her Marigold was a well-to-do farmgirl named after an aunt.
+A few years later, Lucy Maud Montgomery penned Magic for Marigold.
+The 1929 story was about a farmgirl named after an aunt.
 The story details Marigold’s experiences growing up.

 - Jean Ferris has written a young adult series about a Princess by the name.
-The first book is called Once Upon a Marigold, and the fourth installment in the series is expected soon.
+The first book is called Once Upon a Marigold.
+Sequels followed.

 - Rufus Wainwright’s “Rebel Prince” is about a girl named Marigold.